cantaloupe-project/cantaloupe/UPGRADING.md

 1. Remove the following configuration keys:
     * `endpoint.iiif.content_disposition`
+2. Note that Java 11 is now required.
-2. The `X-IIIF-ID` reverse proxy header is no longer supported.
+3. The `X-IIIF-ID` reverse proxy header is no longer supported.
 Use `X-Forwarded-ID` instead.

 ## 4.0.x → 4.1